Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-\begin{remark} It is natural to expect to have some separation conditions as in $\mathcal{D}^{(n)}_\phi$ to hold to achieve clustering consistency.
-Here, our conditions are relatively mild, as they alone would not be sufficient to guarantee clustering consistency in conventional clustering models.
-For example, in widely used infinite mixture models, even mild model misspecification can result in the posterior overestimating the number of clusters, as demonstrated by \cite{cai2021finite}.
-Mathematically, splitting a tightly grouped cluster can increase the posterior probability under such models, thereby making overpartitioning more favorable.
-In contrast, the BSF model penalizes over-partitioning automatically due to the following two properties: 1) The BSF model incorporates an inherent mechanism that discourages unnecessary splitting.
-Specifically, splitting a cluster requires forming two new trees, which is penalized through the term $\delta_n \lambda_n$.
-2) Moreover, the marginal posterior of the partition as in \eqref{eq:post_prob_V_n} involves the determinant $|L_{V_i} + n_i^{-1} J|$.
-Now, splitting $V_i$ into two subgroups $V_{i1}$ and $V_{i2}$ results in the product $|L_{V_{i1}} + n_{i1}^{-1} J| \cdot |L_{V_{i2}} + n_{i2}^{-1} J|$.
-When the points in $V_i$ are close together, splitting can potentially lead to smaller determinants for the subgroups.
-As a result, the overall posterior probability decreases, making the split unfavorable.
-This property ensures that the BSF model naturally resists overpartitioning and promotes clustering consistency under relatively mild separation conditions.
-We use a concrete example for illustration in Remark~\ref{remark:miller_example}. \end{remark}
+\begin{remark} Some form of separation condition is necessary for clustering consistency. { For instance, \cite{loffler2021optimality} also highlight that the minimum cluster separation must diverge with $n$ for consistency to hold in spectral clustering.} In that regard, our conditions are relatively mild: they would not suffice to guarantee consistency in conventional clustering models.
+For example, in widely used infinite mixture models, even slight model misspecification can lead the posterior to overestimate the number of clusters \citep{cai2021finite}, because splitting a tightly grouped cluster can increase the posterior probability under such models, making overpartitioning favorable.
+In contrast, the BSF model resists overpartitioning through two structural properties.
+First, splitting a cluster requires forming two new trees, which is penalized by the factor $\delta_n\lambda_n$.
+Second, the marginal posterior in \eqref{eq:post_prob_V_n} involves the determinant $|L_{V_i} + n_i^{-1} J|$; splitting $V_i$ into $V_{i1}$ and $V_{i2}$ replaces this with the product $|L_{V_{i1}} + n_{i1}^{-1} J|\cdot|L_{V_{i2}} + n_{i2}^{-1} J|$, which is typically smaller when the points in $V_i$ are close together, making the split unfavorable.
+Together, these properties ensure that the BSF model naturally resists overpartitioning under relatively mild separation conditions.
+A concrete illustration is provided in Remark~\ref{remark:miller_example}. { Furthermore, no specific functional form is imposed on the component densities, and the components $\{G^{0,n}_k\}$ need not belong to the same distributional family.
+Our main result does not require independence among observations within a given cluster; that assumption is invoked only later to simplify the conditions in Theorem~\ref{thm:main2}.} \end{remark}

-Given \eqref{eq:D_set_for_Gaussian_BSF}, we derive the following theorem regarding the clustering consistency under Gaussian-BSF model.
-In the theorem and thereafter, we use $D_{k\ell}$ to denote a random variable representing the distance between two independent observations drawn from the component distributions $G^0_k$ and $G^0_\ell$, respectively.
+{ Theorem~\ref{thm:main2} below applies the general result of Theorem~\ref{thm:main} to the Gaussian-BSF model, deriving explicit, verifiable conditions in the spirit of Remark~\ref{rem:oraclecondi}.
+In this theorem and thereafter, for any $k,\ell\in[K_{0}]$, we use $D_{k\ell}$ to denote the random variable representing the distance between two observations with cluster labels $k$ and $\ell$, respectively.
+We assume that, conditional on $(V^0_1,V^0_2,\ldots)$, the joint distribution of any pair $(y_s,y_t)$ depends only on their cluster labels $(z^*_s, z^*_t)$ and not on the specific indices $(s,t)$; this holds trivially under \eqref{oracle_data_generation}.}

 \begin{theorem}[Clustering consistency under Gaussian-BSF model] Suppose Assumptions~\ref{ass1} and \ref{ass2} hold.
 Then for $f^{(n)}_{st}=\zeta(\sigma_n)\exp\left\{-d^2_{st}/2\sigma_n^2\right\}$, \( \mathbb E_{P^{(n)}_0}[\Pi(\mathcal V_n\not\sim(V_1^{0,n},\ldots,V_{K_{0,n}}^{0,n})|y^{(n)})]\stackrel{n\to \infty}{\to} 0, \) if there exists $\phi\in\mathbb R^4_+$ such that